SAIRISAN123/open5gs_4G_SbcAP/README.md

+# Method to test

+ use sairisan123 branch
-# config file have been added in SAIRISAN123 branch
+ new config file has been added in the SAIRISAN123 branch